 Program Website

-Although the University of North Dakota confers both a Bachelor of Science and a Bachelor of Arts in Psychology, only the latter is available via distance learning.
-Students have the option to pursue their degree through full-time or part-time enrollment, and certificates are available in forensic psychology, behavioral health, and cyberpsychology.
-The curriculum consists of coursework in abnormal psychology, psychology and the law, industrial-organizational psychology, behavior therapy and modification, and the biological bases of behavior.
-Hands-on research projects and teaching assistantships provide opportunities for students to earn additional academic credit.
+The University of North Dakota offers both a Bachelor of Science and a Bachelor of Arts in Psychology.
+The latter is available via distance learning.
+Students have the option to pursue their degree through full-time or part-time enrollment.Certificates are available in:

 Degree Options: